What Causes a Gummy Smile and Can it Be Fixed?

 Can a Gummy Smile be Fixed?

 Yes, a gummy smile can be fixed.
-The treatment required will depend on the severity of the gummy smile and its cause.
+The gummy smile treatment required will depend on the severity of the gummy smile and its cause.

 1. Non-Invasive Treatments

-Botox injections can be used to reduce the activity of the muscles in the upper lip, reducing the amount of gum tissue visible while smiling.
+Fixing a gummy smile with Botox injections.
+It is used to reduce the activity of the muscles in the upper lip, reducing the amount of gum tissue visible while smiling.

 b.
 Gum Contouring